simplygenius/atmos/README.md

 aws configure --profile <user_profile_name>
 ```

+Login to the aws console as that user, change your password and setup MFA.
+Make sure you log out and back in again with MFA before you try setting up the [role switcher](#Per-User Role switcher in Console)

 Now that a non-root user is created, you should be able to do everything as that user, so you can remove the root access keys if desired.
 Keeping them around can be useful though, as there are some AWS operations one can only be done as the root user.
 Leaving them in your shared credential store, but deactivating them in the AWS console till needed is a reasonable compromise.

 While you can do everything in a single account, i've found a better practice is to use a new account for each env (dev, staging, prod, etc), and leave the ops account providing authentication duties and acting as a jumping off point to the others.
 This allows for better isolation between environments, thereby allow lots of safe iteration in dev environments without risking production.